Al-Shifa Hospital: 2008–2009 war

 During the Gaza war (2008–2009), Al-Shifa hospital overflowed with Palestinians injured by Israeli airstrikes.
 Already before the war, the blockade of Gaza had caused a shortage of ventilation systems, patient-handling systems such as operating tables, beds, trolleys, and various types of medical equipment.
 These shortages affected clinical work.

 In the first 13 days of the war, about 360 surgical operations were performed.
 Among the people brought to the hospital, about 340 were pronounced dead on arrival.
 The number of injuries treated during this period was 1039, but this is regarded as an underestimate, since it doesn't include many patients with minor injuries.

 Much of the media coverage of the 2008–2009 Israel–Gaza conflict was broadcast or written by correspondents reporting from the hospital.

 During the 2008–2009 Gaza war, The New York Times reported that "armed Hamas militants in civilian clothes roved the halls" killing alleged collaborators.
 Several reports by Israeli Shin Bet officials alleged that Hamas used Al-Shifa hospital as a bunker and refuge, knowing it would be spared by air strikes.
 The Israeli allegations were difficult to confirm because Israel had banned reporters from Gaza at the time.
 PBS' Wide Angle programme, which interviewed a doctor from Gaza who preferred to remain anonymous, said that he believed that Hamas officials were present under the hospital.

 In 2009, the Palestinian Health Ministry, run by the Palestinian Authority in the West Bank, accused Hamas members of taking control of wards in Shifa Hospital.

+In 2013, a special surgical building was opened.